mjdecker/mjdecker.github.io/_labs/software-testing/black-box-testing.md

 |make target|Build specified target with Makefile in current directory|
 |make -f file|Build using file, running top rule|

+* Uses `Makefile` to build a program or perform some other operation
-# Common Makefile Rules/Targets
+* Common Makefile Rules/Targets
 	* clean - remove generated build files
 	* test or tests - run test suite
 	* install - install the application

 # Setup
 * Use the link provided on Canvas, to create and clone the repository for the lab.